jarviscanada/jarvis_data_eng_RobertXie/linux_sql/README.md

 # Linux Cluster Monitoring Agent
 ## Introduction
-The Linux Cluster Monitoring Agent allows users to record the hardware specifications of each node and monitor node resource usage in real time.
-It collects data on system metrics such as CPU usage, memory consumption, disk I/O, and network activity from each node.
+The Linux Cluster Monitoring Agent records the hardware specifications of each node, monitors node resource usage in real time, and updates all information in a database.
+The agent continuously updates host usage, providing users with the latest data.
+Users can write simple SQL queries to retrieve the information they need.
+The Linux Cluster Administration team uses this resource to generate reports for future resource planning purposes.
+Technologies used include Linux, Bash, Docker, Git, PostgreSQL, Regex, and crontab.
 ## Quick Start
 The following steps will get the Linux Cluster Monitoring Agent up and running with docker installed.
 ```